oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/packages/web3-react/src/styles/types.md

 ```
 ## Questions:
  1. What is the purpose of this code file?
-- This code file defines types and interfaces related to theming and styling for the Alephium project.
+- This code file defines types and interfaces related to theming and styling for the Oxygenium project.

 2. What types of colors are supported in the `Color` type?
 - The `Color` type supports RGB, RGBA, and HEX color formats.

 3. What is the purpose of the `CustomTheme` type?
-- The `CustomTheme` type is used to define custom themes for the Alephium ConnectKit, which includes options for icon style and a theme or theme mode.
+- The `CustomTheme` type is used to define custom themes for the Oxygenium ConnectKit, which includes options for icon style and a theme or theme mode.